-The acquisition will be completed subject to satisfaction of certain conditions precedent, including clearance from Mozambican and other regulatory authorities.
-Following completion of the transaction, Eni East Africa will be co-owned by Eni and ExxonMobil with a 35.7% stake and the remaining interest of 28.6% by CNPC.
+Following completion of the transaction, Mozambique Rovuma Venture, former EEA, is co-owned by Eni and ExxonMobil with a 35.7% stake and the remaining interest of 28.6% by CNPC.

-Eni will continue to lead the Coral Floating LNG project and all upstream operations in Area 4, while ExxonMobil will lead the construction and operation of natural gas liquefaction facilities onshore.
-This operating model will enable the use of best practices and skills within Eni and ExxonMobil with each company focusing on distinct and clearly defined scopes while preserving the benefits of a fully integrated project.
+Eni continues to lead the Coral South FLNG project and all upstream operations in Area 4, while ExxonMobil leads the construction and operation of natural gas liquefaction facilities onshore.
+This operating model enables the use of best practices and skills within Eni and ExxonMobil with each company focusing on distinct and clearly defined scopes while preserving the benefits of a fully integrated project.

-The Coral South Development Plan, which was approved by the Government of Mozambique in February 2016, envisages the installation of a floating unit for the treatment, liquefaction and storage of natural gas (Floating LNG - FLNG) with a capacity of over 3.3 mmtonnes/y fed by 6 subsea wells.
-Eni expects to produce up to 5 TCF of gas with a start-up expected in mid-2022.
+The development activities of the Coral South project provides for the installation of a floating unit for the treatment, liquefaction and storage of natural gas (FLNG) with a capacity of approximately 3.4 mmtonnes/y, fed by 6 subsea wells and start-up expected in the mid-2022.

 Offices & contacts